-Were there any spots you started to go off on a tangent but reeled yourself back in?
-Those might be spots that your subconscious thought would be fun paces to go, and there might be opportunities lurking there.
+Were there any spots where you started to go off on a tangent but reeled yourself back in?
+Those might be areas your subconscious thought would be fun paces to go, and there might be opportunities lurking there.
 Potential subplots could come from here.

-I know, sacrilege for me to even suggest it, but is there an element of the back story that might be dramatized or illustrated to shed new or better light on something already in the novel?
-You don't need to add a flashback, but a memory of something might cause a different action or response somewhere and take the story to a new place or offer a new obstacle to overcome.
+I know, sacrilege for me to even suggest it, but is there an element of the backstory that might be dramatized or illustrated to shed new or better light on something already in the novel?
+You don't need to add a full-on flashback, but a memory might cause a different action or response somewhere and take the story to a new place or offer a new obstacle to overcome.

 This seems like the easiest way to add words, but unless it's connected to the main storyline and woven in with the same skill and relevance as the other subplots, it often ends up feeling tacked on.
 Sometimes a subplot is the way to go, but make sure it fits and improves the whole story.

 Ditto here.
 Adding someone new throws all kinds of wrenches into the mix, some good, some bad.
 A new face might give you plenty of places to add some extra lines, but what do they add to the story?
-If that new characters doesn't bring out something that was already there (but hidden) then you may just want to leave them out.
+If that new characters don't bring out elements that were already there (but hidden) then you may just want to leave them out.

-The whole point in adding words to a short manuscript is to make it more interesting, not add stuff that frequently gets skimmed by readers.
+The whole point in adding words to a short manuscript is to make it more interesting, not add words that are frequently skimmed by readers.
 Unless you have a novel that is truly sparse on description (and this happens, I do it all the time), don't load up readers with unnecessary details.

 The key thing to remember when you're bulking up a novel is to be true to the story.
 Look for ways to tell that story, deepen those characters, and keep the reader guessing what will happen next.